Language is an important factor of communication which in turn is essential for global development.

 However, we understand that there is no perfect language app!
 Each platform has its strength which may be favorable to some and unfavorable to others.
 This is why we have put together this review to highlight the strength of each in contrast to the other and help you pick the platform that will be more effective in helping you learn a new language like Spanish.

-For this review, we have pitched two of the most popular language-learning platforms, Rosetta Stone vs Pimsleur.
+For this review, we have pitched two of the most popular language-learning platforms, Rosetta Stone vs Pimsleur vs others.

-Read on to get a complete and unbiased comparison of the two platforms based on their features, methods of teaching, and costs.
+Read on to get a complete and unbiased comparison of the two platforms based on their features, teaching methods, of their teaching methods, and costs.
 At the end of it all, you’ll be able to decide which is better for you.

 For Students, Which is Better Pimsleur or Rosetta Stone?